LEADING OFF: Braves streaking, Harper on paternity leave

 BREEZIN’

-Despite tying a major league record by striking out 26 times in a game, the Braves kept their winning streak going.
+Despite tying a major league record by striking out 26 times, the Braves kept their winning streak going.
 The NL East leaders outlasted the Mets 2-1 in 14 innings Friday night for their sixth straight victory.

 Atlanta is 9-3 against the Mets this season and tries to boost that mark when lefty Max Fried (14-4, 3.84 ERA) starts at Citi Field.
 Zack Wheeler (9-7, 4.40) is set to pitch for New York.